-The complaint must contain a statement of the facts alleged to constitute a violation of the Cook County Minimum Wage Ordinance.
-These allegations must be sent out in separately numbered paragraphs so that the alleged violator (respondent) can admit or deny each allegation.
-Your complaint must be signed, notarized and filed with Commission within 3 years of the date of the alleged violation.
-There is no charge or fee for filing a complaint.
+Your complaint must be filed with the Commission within 3 years of the date of the alleged violation.
+Please note that there is no charge or fee for filing a complaint.

 Once you file a complaint with the Commission, the Commission may opt to proceed with the complaint in its own name.
 The Commission will tend to do this with cases that are supported by strong evidence and where it appears that many employees may have suffered the same or similar injuries.

 In addition, because investigators are working on a number of cases simultaneously, the Commission asks that once you have a complaint on file, that you make an appointment if you need to speak with your investigator about your case or want to provide them with additional information regarding the case.
 This ensures that each Commission complaint receives an investigator's undivided attention and reduces delays in the investigative process across the Commission's entire docket.